vikram0230/ai_he_lcs/doc_sybil_main_py.md

 ## The Plan
 - Iterate through each row in metadata.csv.
 - Since we have the image count for each directory, we can use it to filter out the CT scout images.
-We can include a default image count filter of <=10 images by default, list this value as a constant in the beginning on the script as:
+We can include an image count filter of <=10 images by default, list this value as a constant in the beginning on the script as:
 ```
 MINIMUM_IMAGE_COUNT = 10
 # Please adjust to desired value.